9.2. Transaction Log and WAL Segment Files

 Logically, PostgreSQL writes XLOG records into a virtual file that is 8 bytes long (16 ExaBytes).

 Since a transaction log capacity is effectively unlimited and so can be said that 8-bytes of address space is vast enough, it is impossible for us to handle a file with a capacity of 8 bytes.
 Therefore, a transaction log in PostgreSQL is divided into files of 16 megabytes, by default, each of which is known as a WAL segment.
-See Fig. 9.6.
+See Figure 9.6.

 In versions 11 or later, the size of WAL segment file can be configured using –wal-segsize option when PostgreSQL cluster is created by initdb command.